Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 https://www.nipponexpress-holdings.com/en/ir/governance/

-Our company provides opportunities for seminars and social gatherings for directors and A & S Board Members to deepen their understanding of our company’s business challenges and acquire the necessary knowledge of corporate governance, financial affairs and laws.
+Our company provides opportunities for seminars and social gatherings for directors to deepen their understanding of our company’s business challenges and acquire the necessary knowledge of corporate governance, financial affairs and laws.
 We bear the expenses of these.

-In addition to internal orientation sessions upon appointment and as necessary, we help newly appointed directors and Audit & Supervisory Board members to acquire the necessary expertise for their roles and responsibilities, providing opportunities them to enhance their expertise in the performance of their duties, particularly with respect to corporate governance, such as external seminars and other training tailored to their needs.
+In addition to internal orientation sessions upon appointment and as necessary, we help newly appointed directors to acquire the necessary expertise for their roles and responsibilities, providing opportunities them to enhance their expertise in the performance of their duties, particularly with respect to corporate governance, such as external seminars and other training tailored to their needs.

-We also provide opportunities for seminars, exchange meetings, and other events where, after their appointment, outside Directors and Audit & Supervisory Board members can acquire essential knowledge on the company’s management issues, finance, legal compliance, etc., as appropriate.
+We also provide opportunities for seminars, exchange meetings, and other events where, after their appointment, outside directors can acquire essential knowledge on the company’s management issues, finance, legal compliance, etc., as appropriate.

-We expect our A & S Board Members to acquire wide knowledge through attending various meetings of the Japan Audit & Supervisory Board Members Association as its members and seminars held by the Japan Industrial Management & Accounting Institute.
+We expect our Audit & Supervisory Committee Members to acquire wide knowledge through attending various meetings of the Japan Audit & Supervisory Board Members Association as its members and seminars held by the Japan Industrial Management & Accounting Institute.

-For our outside directors and outside A & S Board Members, we provide opportunities to acquire knowledge concerning our company’s business operations through participating in various internal events and site visits.
+For our outside directors, we provide opportunities to acquire knowledge concerning our company’s business operations through participating in various internal events and site visits.

-In addition, in order to seek management judgment from an independent perspective, We also hold monthly “Outside Officers Seminar,” in which corporate officers and executives give presentations on the operational challenges facing the company as well as the management visions, goals, and challenges of the divisions under their jurisdiction, providing an opportunity for outside officers to develop an understanding of these topics.
+In addition, in order to seek management judgment from an independent perspective, we also hold monthly “Outside Officers Seminar,” in which executive officers and executives give presentations on the operational challenges facing the company as well as the management visions, goals, and challenges of the divisions under their jurisdiction, providing an opportunity for outside officers to develop an understanding of these topics.

 We consider the above trainings a good method for training successors of top management.

-For dialogues with shareholders and investors, the Investor Relations Promotion Group of the Corporate Planning Division within the Corporate Strategy Unit, which is managed by our top managers, responds to requests.
-Giving consideration to topics and dates, our top managers, the director in charge and/or senior managers (including corporate officers) attend the meetings.
+For dialogues with shareholders and investors, the Investor Relations Promotion Group of the Corporate Planning Division within the Corporate Strategy Headquarters, which is managed by our top managers, responds to requests.
+Giving consideration to topics and dates, our top managers, the officers in charge and/or senior managers (including executive officers) attend the meetings.

-In terms of how dialogues are conducted, we hold one-on-one base meetings in Japan and overseas as well as telephone conferences during the first and third quarters and financial settlement briefings during the second quarter and at the end of the year.
-We also hold site visits, business result presentations, an Investor Day (IR Day) where each executive director gives a briefing, and small meetings as necessary.
+In terms of how dialogues are conducted, we hold one-on-one base meetings in Japan and overseas as well as each quarter's financial results briefings is held via web conference, with the main speaker for the first and third quarters being the director in charge of finance, and the second and fourth quarters being explained by Representative Director President.
+We also hold site visits, business result presentations, an Investor Day (IR Day) where each executive officer and general manager give a briefing, and small meetings attending outside directors, as necessary.
 We attend small meetings and Investor Relations Conferences held by securities firms in order to create opportunities for dialogues with shareholders and investors.

-Opinions received from shareholders and investors through dialogue are reported regularly at board meetings by the director in charge of investor relations, while the head of the Investor Relations Promotion Group holds individual feedback meetings for directors each quarter, and for outside directors every six months.
-These feedback meetings provide outside directors with opportunities to gain a deeper understanding of the opinions of shareholders and investors, and to discuss these opinions with the head of the Investor Relations Promotion Group, leading to a greater focus on market participants.
-To the senior management of the company, the senior management of its major subsidiary Nippon Express (including corporate officers and division managers from the main office), and presidents of regional headquarters of overseas operating companies, we share the opinion of market players via emails as necessary.
+Opinions and requests received from shareholders and investors through dialogue are reported semiannually at board meetings by the officer in charge of investor relations.
+To outside Directors, we will provide an opportunity to gain a deeper understanding of the opinions of shareholders and investments through Board of Directors and to have a forum for discussion at Board of Directors, which will lead to an opportunity to place greater emphasis on market participants.
+To the senior management of the company, the senior management of our main subsidiary Nippon Express Co., Ltd. (including executive officers and division managers of the head office, etc.), and presidents of regional headquarters of overseas operating companies, we share the content of questions raised with investors and others at closing results briefings via emails as necessary.
 We also send feedback to relevant internal divisions quarterly and incorporate successful initiatives into our corporate activities.

 Inside our company, the Investor Relations Promotion Group serves as the administrative office for information disclosure.
 The Group establishes, implements and amends the Disclosure Policy with cooperation from other divisions such as the Corporate Communication Division, the Secretarial Division, the Financial Planning Division, the Accounting Division and the Corporate Planning Division.
 The group also discusses the appropriateness of information disclosure activities with these divisions.
 The results are then reported to the board for it to make a final decision.
 In accordance with the Disclosure Policy determined by the board, a senior manager or other officer nominated as the individual responsible discloses the information.